Class Guide

 Admin details

 Prereqs and credits.
-6.104 is an 15-unit junior/senior level class, and offers AUS2, DLAB2, and II credit.
-You can use this class to provide all of these credits at once.
+6.104 is a 15-unit junior/senior level class, and offers AUS2, DLAB2, and II credit.
+You can use the class to provide all of these credits at once.
 Prerequisites are 6.1020 Software Construction (6.031) and 6.1200[J] Mathematics for Computer Science (6.042).
 From 6.1020 (6.031), we rely on the ability to think about a program in an abstract and code-independent way (using notions such as specifications, interfaces, representation independence, abstraction functions and invariants), and on some practical skills (knowledge of JavaScript, basic familiarity with Node/Express, and programming maturity, notably the ability to deal with sometimes messy and under-documented frameworks).
-From 6.1200, we rely on students being familiar with basic notions of logic (especially nested quantifiers) and sets and relations (join, closure, reachability, relation properties, etc.).
-We don’t enforce the prerequisites strictly but students are warned that without the background they provide, this class can be extremely challenging.
+From 6.1200, we rely on the ability to understand structures in terms of sets, relations and graphs (which is especially important for designing data models for databases).
+We don’t enforce the prerequisites strictly but students are warned that without the background they provide this class can be extremely challenging.

 Readings.
-The Essence of Software, on which much of the class material is based, is a recommended but not required text.
+The Essence of Software, which explains the key ideas of concept design, is a recommended but not required text.

 Listeners.
 Listeners for the class are welcome and will have access to all the materials.
 Listeners cannot join project teams or submit work for grading.